 Who wants to choose between a safari and a tropical island holiday when you can have both?
 August is an ideal time to combine 'bush and beach', with both East Africa and the African islands in their prime.

 It's a popular time to be in both destinations, so minimise the impact of the crowds on your vacation by choosing your destinations carefully.
 The Serengeti and Masai Mara are fantastic for safaris in August, and we recommend choosing a private concession for an exclusive - and much richer - game-viewing experience.
-Alternatively, choose a more unusual safari destination: Tanzania’s Selous Game Reserve is bigger than Denmark and home to the greatest numbers of lion and buffalo in Africa, plus tens of thousands of elephant.
+Alternatively, choose a more unusual safari destination: Tanzania’s Nyerere National Park (Selous) is bigger than Denmark and home to the greatest numbers of lion and buffalo in Africa, plus tens of thousands of elephant.
 It’s been a World Heritage Site for over 30 years but most people have never heard of it.
 Selous still only receives a mere one percent of Tanzania’s annual visitors, making it a superb safari destination, especially in August when the more famous reserves may be heaving with visitors.

 As for beaches, the Indian Ocean is dotted with idyllic archipelagos.
 The Eden-like Seychelles basks in warm and dry weather; any of Mozambique’s Quirimbas Islands boast an average of nine hours of sunshine a day, and Zanzibar ranks August as its driest and best dive month of the year, not the least because it’s whale shark season.